-Payments are considered late if received after the 20th of the month and subject to a fee of \$25 per occurrence.
+Payments are considered late if received after the 20^{th} of the month and subject to a fee of \$25 per occurrence.
 We understand that you may experience difficulty in making a payment and our team is more than willing to assist you with a payment plan or to offer Financial Assistance.
 Please contact our Child Care Registrar team before the payment's due date for assistance.

 If your account falls delinquent one or more months, your child's registration will be terminated.
 Your child will be suspended from the program and able to return only when payment is made.
 If there is a waiting list, your child's spot may be filled by a child on the wait list and you may need to wait until another space becomes available to reenroll.
+You will also not be able to register for other YMCA programs until the account is brought up to date.